richafnu/Viva/Viva/glint/reports/multi-attribute-export-report.md

 # Use Micrsoft Viva Glint's Multi-Attribute Export report for admins

 Admins can deep dive into survey scores and view results of combinations for up to three attributes.
-The Multi-Attribute Export report is available for both engagement-type surveys and employee lifecycle surveys.
+The Multi-Attribute Export report is available for both Engagement-type surveys and Employee Lifecycle surveys.

 ## Access the Multi-Attribute Export report from the admin dashboard